Neil Bratchpiece: Live performance

 Bratchpiece continued to perform regular shows with family members.
 A later regular show was styled around a pub quiz.
 By 2012 they had performed at the Glasgow International Comedy Festival for ten consecutive years.
 They were booked as a comedy act for the RockNess 2012 festival.
 In 2014 he performed in Keir McAllister's dark comedic play Hindsight.

 He was involved with "Comedian Rap Battle" performances, which brought a Scottish take on rap battling.
-Performing in Glasgow initially, the rhythm was different to normal comedy performances, but with Ro Campbell he took the concept to the Edinburgh Festival Fringe in 2013, and gained some praise.
+Performing in Glasgow initially, the rhythm was different from normal comedy performances, but with Ro Campbell he took the concept to the Edinburgh Festival Fringe in 2013, and gained some praise.
 He performed at the T in the Park in 2014.

 Writing

 Bratchpiece had entered sketch writing through an unusual route, however he established himself as a regular performer on the Scottish stand-up comedy circuit.
-At the Scottish Comedy Awards, he won the category of best writer in 2017 and made the shortlist in 2019.
+At the Scottish Comedy Awards, he won the category of Best Writer in 2017 and made the shortlist in 2019.